Longtime area elections director dies

 Current state Rep. Larry Potts, R-Davidson, praised Huneycutt’s commitment to her work.
 Potts, a former Davidson County commissioner, first got to know Huneycutt in the early 1980s when he served as a volunteer GOP precinct chairman.

-“She was always fair and thorough,” Potts told The Enterprise.
+“She was always fair and thorough,” Potts said.
 “She was a fine lady who had a strong work ethic.
 Her passing is a big loss to the county — she gave decades of service to us.”

 Commented